micmejia/bible-dump/AMPC/Ecclesiastes/Eccl 6.md

-Whatever [man] is, he has been named that long ago, and it is known that it is man [^a][Adam]; nor can he contend with Him who is mightier than he [whether God or death].
+Whatever [man] is, he has been named that long ago, and it is known that it is man [Adam]; nor can he contend with Him who is mightier than he [whether God or death].